dc232/Google_test_task/README.md

 However I have not let this deter me from attempting to complete the project.

+The runme and Ansible scripts included in this project have been desighned with Ubuntu 16.04 in mind

 ## The Requirements of Project

  - [x] Create a new Google Platform Project